cleanzr/dblink/docs/configuration.md

   <td>
     URI where checkpoints will be stored.
 Checkpoints are made periodically to prevent the lineage of the RDD from becoming too long.
 These are removed automatically when dblink finishes running.
+The URI should typically point to a location on HDFS storage.
   </td>
 </tr>
 <tr>